 Do you have too many people you owe money to?
 Keeping track of all your debt accounts can be quite the task.
 If you are finding it hard to keep your debt accounts straight, it may be a good idea to consider consolidating all of your debt into one personal loan.
 (This idea will be covered in-depth later.)
 Additionally, does it seem like every time you get your bill, the amount you owe increases?
 If your debt seems to increase every month, getting out of debt may seem like an impossible task.

 If you start to skip out on paying certain bills every month, it is a good indication that your debt has gotten out of control.
-Not paying your bills on time, every time can have a negative impact on your credit score, which could result in being denied for financing in the future.
+Not paying your bills on time, every time can have a negative impact on your credit score, which could result in being denied financing in the future.
 In addition, paying your bill late may result in a late fee, which only adds to your debt.
 If you find yourself borrowing money to pay your bills, raise a red flag.
 You should not take on more debt to pay off your current debt.